Bawku conflict: Impacts

 The conflict has caused repeated casualties and displacement, disrupted farming and trade, and undermined service delivery in education and health.
 Business closures and the departure of professionals during escalations have been reported by local and national media, while authorities have periodically imposed curfews and arms bans to stabilize the area.

 Resolution efforts

 State responses have included curfews, military and police deployments, and ad hoc investigations into specific incidents.
 Local dialogue initiatives have also emerged.
 The Bawku Inter-Ethnic Peace Committee was convened in 2009 with support from civil-society actors to facilitate community-level engagement.
 Ghanaian NGOs such as the West Africa Network for Peacebuilding (WANEP) and local associations have supported mediation, early-warning, and livelihood interventions, sometimes with UNDP/UNICEF programmatic backing.

 Since 2023–2025, the Asantehene, Otumfuo Osei Tutu II, has chaired formal mediation sessions with representatives of the parties, backed by government and security officials, with periodic public affirmations from national leaders encouraging cooperation with the process.

+On Tuesday, December 16, 2025 Otumfuo presented his mediation report to President John Dramani Mahamaat at the Jubilee House as part of efforts to secure lasting peace in the area.
+He clarified that the process was a mediation exercise and not arbitration.
+Per Asantehene mediation process, he identified and recommended Asigri Abugrago Azorka II as the lawful Bawku Naba and urged all parties involved to respect the decision to ensure a lasting peace is restore in Bawku and the wider Kusasi traditional area.